 Drifting around the Internet, one might occasion upon a character sheet from way back in the first edition of the game.
 No small amount of shock is likely to ensue when it comes to the amount of money the character has—likely exceeding 1 million gp!
 What was the idea there?

 Well, back in the day, characters used to earn 1 XP for each gp they collected, and this was a large part of how they advanced.
-On page 45 of the D&D Basic Rulebook (1981), Tom Moldvay estimated that characters might earn as much as 3/4 of their experience through accumulating treasure.
+On page 45 of the D&D Basic Rulebook (1981), Tom Moldvay estimated that characters might earn as much as three quarters (3/4) of their experience through accumulating treasure.
 And given that experience point thresholds for advancement roughly doubled for each consecutive level, things escalated.
 Estimates for the amount of money 8th level adventurers had to accumulate exceed 40 tons!

 Of course, this money wasn’t intended to permanently sit as a figure on a character sheet.
 Dave Arneson and Gary Gygax both planned their campaigns (Blackmoor and Greyhawk, respectively) such that the endgame involved becoming leaders of massive armies that would be played out with the original tabletop army battle rules that had led to the creation of D&D. And such leaders need coin to build fortresses, raise armies, amass fleets, et cetera.
 The original rules included prices for such massive investments like castles and ships, as well as to hire the men-at-arms to put in them.

 The problem with this was, of course, that this ‘endgame’ play didn’t hold the same interest with most of the player base.
 It wasn’t even just new players who were more interested in the dungeons, it was the original players themselves who kept returning to the monster-filled underground labyrinths in hope of another score.
 Dave Arneson’s crew spent so much time in the dungeons beneath Castle Blackmoor—originally intended as a minor diversion to the war on the surface—that he eventually declared his players had lost the above-ground conflict by forfeit!
-D&D, it would seem, was to be a game of slaying monsters and collecting treasure hoards to make Scrooge McDuck blush.
+D&D, it would seem, was to be a game of slaying monsters and collecting treasure hoards to make Scrooge McDuck blush in envy.

 To combat this, Fifth Edition went back to the drawing board with magic items, with new rules for their creation and a deliberate attempt to curb the so-called ‘magic item economy’.
 But by minimizing such a significant gold sink, many parties now don’t have too much to spend it on, meaning that Dungeon Masters are often asking their peers whether they’re doing something wrong, and if anyone can offer guidance on an appropriate amount of gold to give out.